HR at S0 (hrS0)

 Default versus manual override

-For many users, the default is the safest first choice.
+For many users, the default is the correct first choice.

 That is especially true if: